Brooks Automation (NASDAQ:BRKS) Releases Q4 2021 Earnings Guidance

 Brooks Automation (NASDAQ:BRKS) issued an update on its fourth quarter 2021 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $0.710-$0.810 for the period, compared to the Thomson Reuters consensus estimate of $0.670.
 The company issued revenue guidance of $328 million-$348 million, compared to the consensus revenue estimate of $313.33 million.

-Brooks Automation (NASDAQ:BRKS) last released its quarterly earnings data on Wednesday, August 4th.
-The semiconductor company reported $0.72 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.69 by $0.03.
+Brooks Automation (NASDAQ:BRKS) last announced its earnings results on Wednesday, August 4th.
+The semiconductor company reported $0.72 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.69 by $0.03.
 Brooks Automation had a net margin of 10.74% and a return on equity of 13.38%.
-Equities analysts expect that Brooks Automation will post 2.55 EPS for the current fiscal year.
+As a group, sell-side analysts predict that Brooks Automation will post 2.55 earnings per share for the current year.

-BRKS has been the subject of a number of research analyst reports.
-Zacks Investment Research raised shares of Brooks Automation from a hold rating to a buy rating and set a $95.00 target price for the company in a research report on Monday, August 9th.
-B. Riley boosted their price objective on shares of Brooks Automation from $125.00 to $130.00 and gave the stock a buy rating in a report on Tuesday, May 11th.
-KeyCorp boosted their price objective on shares of Brooks Automation from $111.00 to $115.00 and gave the stock an overweight rating in a report on Tuesday, May 11th.
-Credit Suisse Group boosted their price objective on shares of Brooks Automation from $70.00 to $85.00 and gave the stock a neutral rating in a report on Tuesday, May 11th.
-Finally, Needham & Company LLC dropped their price objective on shares of Brooks Automation from $130.00 to $114.00 and set a buy rating on the stock in a report on Friday, August 6th.
-One equities research analyst has rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
-The company currently has a consensus rating of Buy and a consensus target price of $90.11.
+Several research analysts recently commented on BRKS shares.
+B. Riley raised their price target on shares of Brooks Automation from $125.00 to $130.00 and gave the stock a buy rating in a research note on Tuesday, May 11th.
+KeyCorp raised their price target on shares of Brooks Automation from $111.00 to $115.00 and gave the stock an overweight rating in a research note on Tuesday, May 11th.
+Credit Suisse Group raised their price target on shares of Brooks Automation from $70.00 to $85.00 and gave the stock a neutral rating in a research note on Tuesday, May 11th.
+Zacks Investment Research raised shares of Brooks Automation from a hold rating to a buy rating and set a $95.00 price target on the stock in a research note on Monday, August 9th.
+Finally, Needham & Company LLC reduced their price target on shares of Brooks Automation from $130.00 to $114.00 and set a buy rating on the stock in a research note on Friday, August 6th.
+One investment analyst has rated the stock with a hold rating and six have given a buy rating to the company.
+Brooks Automation has a consensus rating of Buy and a consensus price target of $90.11.

-In related news, CEO Stephen S. Schwartz sold 19,500 shares of the stock in a transaction that occurred on Thursday, June 24th.
-The shares were sold at an average price of $95.00, for a total value of $1,852,500.00.
-Following the transaction, the chief executive officer now directly owns 332,711 shares in the company, valued at $31,607,545.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, SVP Jason Joseph sold 1,071 shares of the stock in a transaction that occurred on Wednesday, July 21st.
-The shares were sold at an average price of $90.00, for a total transaction of $96,390.00.
-Following the completion of the transaction, the senior vice president now owns 79,939 shares in the company, valued at $7,194,510.
+In related news, CEO Stephen S. Schwartz sold 25,500 shares of the business’s stock in a transaction that occurred on Friday, June 18th.
+The shares were sold at an average price of $91.97, for a total value of $2,345,235.00.
+Following the completion of the transaction, the chief executive officer now owns 352,711 shares of the company’s stock, valued at $32,438,830.67.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, insider David Pietrantoni sold 2,000 shares of the business’s stock in a transaction that occurred on Thursday, June 24th.
+The stock was sold at an average price of $95.00, for a total transaction of $190,000.00.
+Following the completion of the transaction, the insider now directly owns 27,563 shares of the company’s stock, valued at approximately $2,618,485.
 The disclosure for this sale can be found here.
-Insiders have sold 50,213 shares of company stock worth $4,684,166 over the last quarter.
-1.62% of the stock is owned by company insiders.
+Insiders sold 50,213 shares of company stock valued at $4,684,166 in the last three months.
+1.62% of the stock is currently owned by insiders.

 Brooks Automation, Inc provides manufacturing automation solutions for the semiconductor industry, and life science sample-based services and solutions for the life sciences market worldwide.
 The company operates in three segments: Brooks Semiconductor Solutions Group, Brooks Life Sciences Services, and Brooks Life Sciences Products.